How to Create a Paid Discord Server

 - Course companion communities

 Most common range.
-Members expect real value and engagement.
+Members expect real, ongoing value at this level.

 $199-999/month